-The Keys to Coyboy Coffee
+The Keys to Cowboy Coffee

 The first key to making decent cowboy coffee is process repetition.
 Measure the water and the coffee to ensure a consistent ratio every time.
 I use about 50% more coffee grounds than I do for an equivalent amount of water in my home ADC coffee maker.
-I live in Albuquerque at 5,000 feet elevation, when you hike up above 10,000 feet the boiling temp goes way down and you need to add considerably more coffee grounds.
+I live in Albuquerque at 5,000 feet elevation when you hike up above 10,000 feet the boiling temp goes way down and you need to add considerably more coffee grounds.
 If you live at normal altitudes it’s really not much of a consideration.
-So measure your water and get it boilling, that’s step one.
+So measure your water and get it boiling, that’s step one.

 Step two is adding the coffee grounds.
 I like to let it return to a boil for just long enough to get the grounds wet.
 Be very watchful though as a minute of boiling and the tastes goes downhill.
-Caveat here is elevation; at 10,000 feet boiling for a minute seems OK bitter wise and necessary to get any flavor at all.
+The caveat here is elevation; at 10,000 feet boiling for a minute seems OK bitter wise and necessary to get any flavor at all.

 Don’t Add Cold Water

 I’ve read of adding cold water to sink the grounds.
 Grounds sink when they cool.
 Adding cold water makes cold coffee.
 I never add water.
 The grounds usually sink in 5 minutes, quicker if the air is cold.
 If it’s over say, 70° F, after 5 minutes I take the lid off the pan for 5 seconds, put it back on, and in one minute the grounds will be settled.
-Fresh air cools the grounds and they fall leaving the rest of the brew as warm as possible.
+The fresh air cools the grounds and they fall leaving the rest of the brew as warm as possible.